sandrokeil/Z-Ray-Doctrine2/README.md

-# Doctrine 2 Extension for Zend Server Z-Ray
+# Doctrine 2 plugin for Zend Server Z-Ray

 > Displays information about your Doctrine entities

 > Displays information about your Doctrine queries

-This is an extension to add functionality to the Zend Server Z-Ray.
+This is a plugin to add functionality to the Zend Server Z-Ray.
 It will result in additional tab(s) to be presented in the browser.

  * **Every change is tracked**.
 Want to know whats new?
 Take a look at [CHANGELOG.md](CHANGELOG.md)
  * **Listen to your ideas.** Have a great idea?
 Bring your pull request or open a new issue.
 See [CONTRIBUTING.md](CONTRIBUTING.md)